EricH10/date-range-validator/README.md

 STARTING THE SERVER:
-    - Use CMD or whatever terminal you prefer to run a .bat file Navigate to the application campspot-project and run sbt.bat execute the command reStart and the server will start at port 8080
+    - Use CMD or whatever terminal you prefer to run a .bat file Navigate to the application directory data-range-validator and run sbt.bat Once dependencies are all downloaded execute the command reStart and the server will start at port 8080

     - Alternatively you can run through intellij with the scala plugin and sbt plugin If you run the sbt shell you can do the same command either reStart or run works